Get your free photography lesson plan

 What is a Reflector in Photography?

 A reflector is a tool used in photography and videography to bounce light around.
-It simply acts as a medium to bounce light and redirects it back to your subject.
-These handy reflectors can be brought anywhere and are also available in various shapes and sizes.
+It simply acts as a medium to bounce light and redirect it back to your subject.
+These handy reflectors can be brought anywhere and are available in various shapes and sizes.

 A reflector will either be artificial or natural.
-I count the environment as a valid member of the natural reflector group, buildings, walls, cars, roads, you name it.
+I count the environment—buildings, walls, cars, roads — as a valid member of the natural reflector group.

 As long it reflects light, you can pretty much call it a reflector.
-But this article, in particular, will mainly focus on artificial ones.
+However, this article, in particular, will focus mainly on artificial ones.

 Whatever your level of expertise might be in photography, you’ll most likely need a reflector.